 Invest in Cross-Browser Compatibility

 As its mere name says, cross-browser compatibility simply means that your website is displayed equally well on all major browsers, including Mozilla Firefox, Google Chrome, Opera, Internet Explorer, and Safari.
-Therefore, by building a website that doesn’t meet these standards, you limit your own reach, traffic, growth and, consequently, your revenue.
-Precisely because of this, you need to determine whether there are some inconsistencies in a way different browsers interpret your website and fix them on time.
-For example, in order to make your site cross-browser compatible, you need to make your layout simple, place all visual formatting in CSS, validate your HTML and CSS before uploading your site, avoid quirks modes and test in as many browsers as possible.
+Therefore, by building a website that doesn’t meet these standards, you limit your own reach, traffic, growth, and, consequently, your revenue.
+Precisely because of this, you need to determine whether there are some inconsistencies in the way different browsers interpret your website and fix them on time.
+For example, in order to make your site cross-browser compatible, you need to make your layout simple, place all visual formatting in CSS, validate your HTML and CSS before uploading your site, avoid quirks modes, and test in as many browsers as possible.

 Make your Navigation Effective

 Who are you?
 When did you start your business?
 How many clients do you have?
 What kind of products or services do you offer?
-Do you store your products on your own or you go with dropshipping?
+Do you store your products on your own or do you go with dropshipping?
 Do you offer some benefits, such as free shipping, for multiple orders?
 These are all questions your site needs to answer.
 And, to help your visitors find the information they need quickly, you need to provide them with effective navigation.
 Every element on your website should have its place and purpose based on its relevance.